On the Complexity of Decoded Quantum Interferometry: DQI and the quantum harmonic oscillator

+From here, it is easy to interpret DQI as preparing a state in this low-energy subspace of a quantum harmonic oscillator.
+When $\vec{v} = 1$, the position operator $\hat{x}$ is $m/2$ less than the satisfying fraction of an assignment, so DQI will prepare an oscillator state with as \textit{large} a position as possible.
+States in this low-energy subspace take position close to zero; the largest expected position is exactly the semicircle law of~\cite{dqi}.

 We explain how the DQI algorithm can be seen as acting on the low-energy subspace of a quantum harmonic oscillator.
 We show how to discretize the harmonic oscillator in a way that preserves the spectrum, and implement it on a quantum computer.
 We then show how to encode information in the states of this system that is accessible by sampling the state but not by any obvious classical algorithm.
-We use this framework to show that the optimal DQI state is concentrated on a set of bitstrings with the same asymptotic satisfying fraction.
-This set is exponentially smaller than the set of all bitstrings, but still exponentially large.
+We discuss how this perspective suggests physically motivated generalizations of DQI.